 I think the jumbo-sized muffin tin is a bit better for larger breakfast portions but for smaller toddler portions you could certainly use a standard-sized muffin tin.
 For even portions, use an ice cream scoop.
 I add two scoops per muffin well.

-Yes, oatmeal freezes beautifully!
-Be sure to allow the oatmeal to cool completely in the muffin tin before placing it in the freezer.
-This cuts down on freezer burn and watery oatmeal when defrosted.
+Allow the oatmeal to cool completely in the muffin tin before placing it in the freezer.
+This cuts down on freezer burn and will prevent watery oatmeal when it is defrosted.

 Step 2: Add Toppings